 Processing the situation at home

-It was when I got home with a catheter when a lot of things hit in like, “This is real.
+It was when I got home with a catheter when a lot of things hit, like, “This is real.
 This happened.”

-When you’re in the hospital, you have IVs, you have all these things going on.
-You go home and you’re like, “Oh wait, my home hasn’t changed, but I have changed.”
+When you’re in the hospital, you have IVs, [and] you have all these things going on.
+You go home, and you’re like, “Wait, my home hasn’t changed, but I have changed.”

 That was a lot.
 Even as a nurse, I wasn’t prepared for that.
 I didn’t even know that kind of thing.
 I knew that you go home and it’s harder, and I always just thought it was because you didn’t have the help there.